zxl19/Hand_Eye_Extrinsic_Calibration/README.md

 The rotation part of the extrinsic can be represented by euler angles, quaternions or 9 elements of the rotation matrix.
 We have implemented those 3 representations respectively by optimizing `x y z yaw pitch roll` or `x y z qw qx qy qz` or `x y z r_11 r_12 r_13 r_21 r_22 r_23 r_31 r_32 r_33`[^1].

+## Prerequisites

+1. Tested on Ubuntu 16.04 and ROS Kinetic.
+2. Tested on MATLAB 2020a.

 ## Data Preparation

 1. Drive the vehicle in a "$\infty$" shaped trajectory.